Cisco says probing possible bribery in Russia, other countries

-NEW YORK (Reuters) - Cisco Systems Inc is investigating potential violations of U.S. bribery laws by the company and its resellers in Russia, Eastern Europe and Central Asia, but doesn’t expect financial results to be materially affected, it said in a regulatory filing.
+NEW YORK, March 14 (Reuters) - Cisco Systems Inc is investigating potential violations of U.S. bribery laws by the company and its resellers in Russia, Eastern Europe and Central Asia, but doesn’t expect financial results to be materially affected, it said in a regulatory filing.

 Cisco, the network equipment maker, launched the probe at the request of the U.S. Justice Department and the Securities and Exchange Commission after allegations arose that some of its business and discounting practices violated the U.S. Foreign Corrupt Practices Act, the company said.